djblue/portal/README.md

 `j` `k` `l`) will change the selection relative to the currently selected value.
 Relative selection is based on the viewer.

+#### Multi-Select

+To select multiple values, hold down either `⌘` or `alt` and single click a value.
+To un-select a value, simply click it again while holding down the multi-select key.
+The order of selection is important to the application of commands.

 ### Viewers

 A viewer takes a raw value and renders it to the screen.
 A single value can have